eurostat/Nuts2json/README.md

   - `cc`: T if the boundary touches at least one Candidate Country, F otherwise.
   - `oth`: T if the boundary touches at least one country wich is not EU, EFTA,CC.
 F otherwise.
   - `co`: T if the boundary is coastal.
 F otherwise.
+  - `ps`: The political status of the boundary.
+0 for normal boundaries, 5 for disputed, -1 when unknown.

 - The map graticule (meridian and parrallel lines) is provided as feature type `gra` with a single `id` property, which is the lat/lon of the parallel/meridian.